TunnelBear is a Canadian Virtual Private Network (VPN) provider, which was founded in 2011.

 - An unlimited data, 1-year plan that drops the price down to the price of a good cup of coffee per month

-As mentioned previously, honey is also a payment option.
+As mentioned previously, jars of honey are also a payment option.

 A 30-day money-back guarantee is available for all subscription plans.